Casatlantic is a niche lifestyle brand inspired by the cultural richness of mid-century Casablanca.

 Growing up in the 1940's during the strong presence of global military forces, such as the Americans and the french, he developed an interest for tailored uniforms and military clothing.
 Outfits he'd seen in American movies starring Clark Gable, Humphrey Bogart and Errol Flynn to name a few, were now seen daily on the streets of Casablanca.

-His mother, in order to make a few extra dirhams, would offer a laundry service to military personnel, at time also doing repairs.
+His mother, in order to make a few extra dirhams, would offer a laundry service to military personnel, at times also doing repairs.
 Seeing this as the ideal opportunity to get his hands on some of the coveted items, he decided to "borrow" the occasional garments for him and his friends.

 At the end of World War II and the withdrawal of military forces, they would wear the clothes and wander the streets of Casablanca dressed like G.I's and Legionnaires in khaki uniforms and boiler suits.
 If garments required adjustment, a visit to a local tailor would have the desired effect.